-12.24 The Disciplinary Committee shall comprise:

-12.24.1 A Pro-Warden, or other member of the academic staff, appointed by the Warden, as Chair or, where misconduct falls under 12.9.14 (professional fitness to practise), one person who will normally be registered with the relevant professional regulatory body, and who will not be an employee of the College, but who may be a member of academic staff from another University or relevant institution.
+- 11.24 The Disciplinary Committee shall comprise: - 11.24.1 A Pro-Warden, or other member of the academic staff, appointed by the Warden, as Chair - 11.24.2 One Head of an academic department - 11.24.3 Either: One member of Academic Board in Class 2 or 3 - or, where misconduct falls under 12.9.14 (professional fitness to practise), one person who will normally be registered with the relevant professional regulatory body, and who will not be an employee of the College, but who may be a member of academic staff from another University or relevant institution. - 11.24.4 One enrolled student of the College nominated by the President of the Students' Union and shall as far as practicable comprise members from a variety of gender, ethnic, and social backgrounds. - 11.25 No one shall serve on the Disciplinary Committee who has prior knowledge of the offence, or who has knowledge of the student being considered. - 11.26 The quorum for a meeting of the Disciplinary Committee shall be three members.

-12.24.2 One Head of an academic department